codetricity/virtual-controller/README.md

         rad = get_angle(pos, v_control.center)

+## Review Your Trigonometry
+You'll need to use arc tangent to calculate the angle in radians.
+You'll also need to use sine and cosine.
+If your trigonometry is a rusty, review it now.

+`math.atan`, `math.sin`, and `math.cos` are in the python math
+standard library.
+You'll
+need to add `import math` at the top of your program.
-You'll need to use arc tangent `math.atan` to calculate the angle in radians.
-This is in the python math standard library.
-You'll need to import it.  arc tangent needs to know the lengths of the opposite and adjacent sides of a right triangle.
-Since the formulas to calculate the lengths of the sides of a triangle are slightly different, I've divided the controller into four quadrants, starting with quadrant one in the upper right and rotating counter-clockwise.
+To use arc tangent you'll need to calculate the lengths of the opposite and adjacent sides of a right triangle.
+Since the formulas to calculate the lengths of the sides of a triangle are slightly different depending on where the thumb is on the controller, I've divided the controller into four quadrants, starting with quadrant one in the upper right and rotating counter-clockwise.

-## Organize Controller Into Quadrants

-Divide the virtual controller into four quadrants.

 For each quadrant, you'll need to adjust the formula to calculate the opposite and adjacent sides of the triangle.
 For example, if the mouse is above the center of the controller, you'll need to subtract the mouse y position from the centery of the controller.
-The formulas for each quadrant are slightly different, depending on whether you add or subtract values to get the length of the side of the triangle.

 ## Define Each Quadrant